Konstantin-Kleinikov/ERP_model_01/README.md

 * to generate a new sequence number for any object within the numbering prefix
 * to set generic attributes for child any object

-Base module com/ERP_Master_Data.py allows is used for:
+Base module com/*ERP_Master_Data.py* allows is used for:
-* getting for currency rate that is effective at document date of object.
+* getting the currency rate that is effective at document date of an object.

 ### Sales (sls)
 ...